angrybacon/doomsday-wiki/markdown/appendices/faq.md

 questions were either fully or partially answered in this article here:
 [DDFAQs](/articles/2020/03/22/ddfaq/)

+1. What are the different Doomsday decks and what is the difference between them?
+1. What is the *best* Doomsday archetype?
+Of that archetype what are the *best* colours to run?
+1. What list should I start on?
+What is the *best* list to play?
+1. Is there a list of common/all Doomsday piles?
+What is the most common pile I should learn?
+1. What is the best matchup for the deck?
+1. What is the worst matchup for the deck?
+1. What's a good meta to play Doomsday in?
+1. I think X card might be good, should I run it?
+1. Is the deck hard to learn?
+Is it the most difficult deck in Legacy?
+1. How do I resolve Doomsday in paper?
+1. How long should I be taking to resolve Doomsday in paper?
+1. I run X deck, how do I beat Doomsday?
+1. What is the best way to learn Doomsday?
+1. What order should I make purchases to build Doomsday?
+1. I am limited on my budget, can I still build the deck?

 ### 1. What are the different Doomsday decks and what is the difference between them?